lunamidori5/Midori-AI-Website/content/cli_tools.md

 {{< tabs >}}
 {{% tab title="PixelArch OS" %}}

-[PixelArch OS]({{%relref "pixelos" %}}) already has our tools baked in, but if you are running a nonstandard copy of thing one of the tools is not installed right, please feel free to run this command.
+[PixelArch OS]({{%relref "pixelos" %}}) already has our tools baked in, but if you are running a nonstandard copy of the os or one of the tools is not installed right, please feel free to run this command.

 ```bash
 curl -k --disable --disable-eprt -s https://tea-cup.midori-ai.xyz/download/pixelarch-midori-ai-updater > updater && sudo chmod +x updater && sudo mv updater /usr/local/bin/midori-ai-updater && sudo midori-ai-updater